neuronsson/researchschool/README.md

 Go to https://neurosynth.org/decode/ and as input, past the above maps (one by one).

 # Your task: Find out what I was doing in the scanner
-Review the spatial maps, 1) identify typical maps realted to noise/movement, 2) decode maps and try to find out what I was doing in the scanner (~7 different tasks).
+Review the spatial maps, 1) identify typical maps related to non-neural activity (e.g., noise/motion), 2) decode maps and try to find out what I was doing in the scanner (~7 different tasks).